Safety is our priority!

 For all the control lines we use only certified aviation bolts.
 For lamination of your VL3 we use only certified resin.
 All the electrical installation is aviation certified material : cables, antenna, radio, transponder and more.

-The VL3 has type certificates in Chech Republic, Germany, USA, Belgium, France, Norway, Portugal, Poland, Baltic States, South Africa, Canada, USA, Italy, Denmark, Slovakia, Turquie and Roumania.
-New type certificates are in process for Israel, Australia, New&Sealand and Spain.
+The VL3 has type certificates in The Czech Republic, Germany, Belgium, France, Norway, Portugal, Poland, The Baltic States, South Africa, USA, Italy, Slovakia, Turkey, Hungary and Romania.
+VL3 is eligible to be registered in Canada.
+New type certificates are in process for Israel, Australia, New Zealand and Spain.

 The parachute system is designed to protect occupants in the event of an emergency by lowering the aircraft to the ground after deployment.